 As for the Cybertruck, Tesla says the single-motor, rear-wheel-drive model will have a 0-60mph sprint time of under 6.5 seconds, while the dual-motor will take this below 4.5 seconds, and the range-topping triple-motor vehicle will hit 60mph in under 2.9 seconds.
 That’s proper supercar levels of acceleration, and something the pickup truck world simply hasn’t seen before.

 Tesla says the towing capacity of the Cybertruck will range from 7,500 lbs for the single-motor model, to over 10,000 lbs for the dual-motor and over 14,000 lbs for the triple-motor flagship.
+The automaker has also been the subject of widespread mockery after claiming the Cybertruck was able to pull "near infinite mass".

 Rivian R1T vs Tesla Cybertruck: Battery and range

 The ‘launch edition’ of the Rivian R1T offers two battery size options.
 The smaller battery is 135kWh (which is still larger than pretty much any other EV battery on the road today) and has a claimed range of 314 miles using the EPA testing standard.
-The $10,000 ‘max pack’ fits the truck with a 180kWh battery that Rivian claims offers over 400 miles of range./
+The $10,000 ‘max pack’ fits the truck with a 180kWh battery that Rivian claims offers over 400 miles of range.

 Tesla doesn’t say exactly what size the battery packs are for the Cybertruck, but the three options have been estimated to be 100kWh, 120kWh and 200kWh for the single-motor, dual-motor and triple-motor vehicles respectively.
 Tesla estimates the range of these trucks, again using the EPA standard, as over 250 miles, over 300 miles, and over 500 miles respectively.